Sraleik/sorci/README.md

 - [ ] Rename clean/clear en dropStream

 ### Repository
+- [ ] Use npm version to publish new version
+- [ ] Create new release inside git on new version
 - [ ] Fix eslint
 - [ ] Make a github workflow to create a new release
 - [ ] Version the Api Doc with multiple folder